 Laws, Ethics, Technology and Best Practices

 This informative symposium will provide therapists with a unique opportunity to learn from two telemental health experts to gain a greater understanding of the unique benefits and challenges of providing telehealth services.
-Furthermore, they will answer many common questions therapists have about this kind of practice.
+Furthermore, they will answer many common questions about telehealth practice.

 The workshop will begin with a discussion of the various legal and ethical aspects of electronic communications and telehealth sessions with clients.
 The use of social media, and the impact of modern technology on clinical practice will also be covered.
 There will be analyses of the legal and ethical issues impacting the use of email, Skype, Facetime, Facebook, blogs, telephone, and communicating with clients out of state.
 We will look at how the role of the therapist changes, boundary issues, informed consent, and the potential legal risks associated with electronic/telehealth therapeutic communication with clients.

-The afternoon portion of this workshop will focus on the clinical aspects of how to get started with tele-mental health services.
+The afternoon portion of this workshop will focus on the clinical aspects of how to get started with tele-mental health services and how to improve services you may already be providing in the new COVID-19 landscape.
 We will look at different technology platforms for conducting online therapy and review pros and cons of each.
 Clinical implications for conducting online therapy as well as common pitfalls to avoid.

 Date: Friday, June 26, 2020

 Time: Sign-In: 8:30am – Workshop: 9:00am-4:00pm

 $130 Group Registration for groups of 3 or more

 Presenter: Richard Bloch, JD and Elicia McIntyre, LCSW-C

 CEU Credits: 6 CEUs Total – 3 Ethics, 3 Standard – Category I CEUs – see below for credit details